 California Baby Squeaky Clean!
 Moisturizing Handwash

 Formerly named Natural Antibacterial Blend, California Baby’s Squeaky Clean Moisturizing Handwash is safe for newborns to adults.
 This anti-bacterial soap is formulated with lemon, tea tree, and ravensara essential oils, floral extracts, aloe vera, soap bark and vegetable glycerin.
 As an eco-friendly bonus, the BPA-free soap bottles contain 25 percent post-consumer content (PCR) and the tree-free labels are printed with water-based lead-free inks and are easy to recycle with paper or plastic — no need to remove labels before recycling!
-(California Baby, $7)
+(Amazon, $7)

 100% Pure Lemon Verbena Hydrating Hand Wash